StoneBam/FHKiel_ML_WS2223/reinforcement_learning/task.md

 ```

 - Exploitation:
-    In thiss mode the 'roboid' will use the during 'Exploration' gathered
+    In this mode the 'roboid' will use the during 'Exploration' gathered
     information to find the optimal way.
     The optimal way could be determined by a few metrics:
   - Least amount of steps to target
   - Least amount of energy needed
   - Minimal steps with minimal energy

-Basic roboid funcions should work together with the python api for EV3dev.
+Basic roboid functions should work together with the python api for EV3dev.
-This will be solved over a potocol layer.
+This will be solved over a protocol layer.

 ## Map

 - The map has a rectangular shape with variable sides (integer).
-- The map has clossed borders, that means the roboid can't travel to the
+- The map has closed borders, that means the roboid can't travel to the
   other side via stepping over the edge.
 - The map could contain terrain information like:
-  - heigth information
+  - height information
   - difficulty of terrain
     - light
     - normal